WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KTVZ

 Biden was “personally involved and in constant touch” with his team as this deal came together in the final days and after he gave his personal green light to execute the trade.
 The briefings — and questions Biden asked his team — were constant, a senior administration official says.

-The official added that this was the right deal to make, but notably said this was “the only deal we could make right now.”
+The official added that this was the right deal to make, while adding that it was “the only deal we could make right now.”

 The Russians signaled recently that they were only willing to negotiate for Griner and not Whelan, a US official said.
 That is because Russia has been handling their cases differently based on what each has been accused of.